 Access: 15-minute walk from JR Otaru Station

-The Tanaka Sake Brewery Kikkogura is housed in a wood-framed stone warehouse that was built around 1905 and is able to brew sake throughout the year due to the cool climate; something you can observe firsthand on a tour.
-The most important ingredient in the making of sake is the water.
-The Tanaka brewery uses subterranean water flowing from Otaru Tenguyama which it pumps up from a 70-meter depth.
+The Tanaka Sake Brewery Kikkogura is housed in a wood-framed stone warehouse that was built around 1905 and can brew sake throughout the year due to the cool climate, something you can observe firsthand on tour.
+The most essential ingredient in the making of sake is the water.
+The Tanaka brewery uses subterranean water flowing from Otaru Tenguyama, which it pumps up from a 70-meter depth.
 You can drink it at the brewery between spring and autumn.

 The brewery produces several brands, Takaragawa being well-known throughout Japan (the price for a 720 ml bottle of freshly squeezed undiluted sake starts at 2,265 yen), as well as seasonal and limited edition brands, all of which you are welcome to sample.
 If you take a tour of the brewery, take time to sample several of the products to select which ones you would like to purchase for souvenirs.